ponceto/xcpc-emulator/README.md

 ## License and legal informations

+Xcpc is a free software, so it's source code is free (free as freedom, not as free beer).

+Xcpc is an emulator, so it has been designed to deal with old copyrighted softwares, so you should take your own responsibility about these softwares.

 ### License terms

 Xcpc is released under the terms of the General Public License version 2.